WordPress Theme Detector An In-Depth Interview With The Site Creator

-From the very beginning I thought that it was a must that our tool was able to find and show the parent theme information.
-No other tool was able to do so and, as I explain in one of my posts, it is very important for whoever is interested in finding the theme used in a site.
+From the very beginning, I thought that it was a must that our tool was able to find and show the parent theme information.
+No other tool was able to do so and, as I explain in one of my posts, it is very important for whoever is interested in finding the theme used on a site.

 Q. What went into the creation of WordPress Theme Detector?

 “I look at WP Theme Detector as a kind of living thing.”